-The cast and acting was fantastic.
+The cast and acting were fantastic.
 The story's great.
 The CGI is right where you would expect it to be.
 This film gives probably one of the best scenes in any Star Wars movie.

 There's Darth Vader being Darth Vader.
-Could it have been anything less than awesome.
+Could it have been anything less than awesome?

 I loved the characters.
 My favorite was the blind monk Chirrut Imwe.
 Most of the characters are good enough to be memorable.

 The one problem I had was other than Jyn, no character gets major development.
-This would have been the death of most films, but these characters, for the most part are interesting enough to watch.
+This would have been the death of most films, but these characters, for the most part, are interesting enough to watch.

 We learn very small things about the characters throughout the film, but we never get a full back story (unless you court Cassian).